java-developer-raman/config-server-vault-backend/README.md

 1. Copy all files in resources/keystore to any directory
 2. And Change bootstrap.yml with path e.g. key-store:
 3. Run ConfigServerApplication

+Note: Please note that vault-cert.pkcs12 keystore contains both vault-cert-certificate.pem and vault-cert-private-key.pem.
+These two certificates should be uploaded into Vault.